Taha-bouhafa1/Taha-bouhafa1/README.md

 🚀 Portfolio: https://portfolio-taha-bouhafa.vercel.app/

-🔬 Currently learning
+🔬 Research interests

-Diffusion models and image generation
+Vision Language Models and multimodal deep learning

-Vision Language Models
+Diffusion models and generative image pipelines

-Interpretable and reliable neural networks
+Interpretable and transparent neural networks

-Efficient training and deployment of visual models
+Efficient and scalable training for real world vision tasks

-💡 Ask me about computer vision, deep learning, generative AI and student friendly research ideas
+💡 Ask me about computer vision, deep learning, generative AI and how to begin with research oriented projects as a student

 ### Skills